broulaye/CMS/README.md

 The following advanced user stories are optional:

-- [ ]  Bonus: On "public/staff/territories/show.php", display the name of the state.
+- [x]  Bonus: On "public/staff/territories/show.php", display the name of the state.

-- [ ]  Bonus: Validate the uniqueness of `users.username`.
+- [x]  Bonus: Validate the uniqueness of `users.username`.

+- [x]  Bonus: Validate the uniqueness of `users.email`.

-- [ ]  Bonus: Add a page for "public/staff/users/delete.php".
+- [x]  Bonus: Add a page for "public/staff/users/delete.php".

 - [ ]  Bonus: Add a Staff CMS for countries.